yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Appointment-intro.md

-      Status: Draft - Work In Progress
+      Status: Draft - For Review

 ## **Introduction**
 This profile sets minimum expectations for the Appointment resource.